pierre-pvln/stage-joomla/README.md

 <br/>
 * Documentation and download script: http://www.pvln.nl/stage-joomla <br/>
 <br/>
-Below folder structure should be present on the workstation on which development is done:<br/>
+Below folder structure should be present on the workstation on which development is done:
 ```
 extensionname\00_dev_code       folder with the code for the Joomla! extension,
                                which gets installed on the Joomla! website